 Leixão do Ladrão and Alfanzina lighthouse

 Proceeding from Carvalho beach, we have to climb a huge staircase, where we have to turn left almost at the end and follow a dirt path.
 Note that this is the only place where we don’t find the proper signs, so be careful and remind yourself to turn (left).
 The next point of interest is Leixão do Ladrão, a huge, very scenic leixão that gives an even greater beauty to this coast sculptured by the sea.
 In between, we have a small stopping point with shadows.
-There are very few shadows along the way, so this is great opportunity for having a snack and drink some water.
+There are very few shadows along the way, so this is a great opportunity for having a snack and drinking some water.

 After Leixão do Ladrão, we enter a small protected area, and, therefore with more trees, it is perhaps the only area with natural shadows on the entire route.
 There, we have to descend another suspended valley; we pass by Vale Espinhaço beach, where we have to climb again.
 Here, you’ll find a few slightly technical areas but nothing too hard, really.
 At the top of this 200/300-meter climb, you’ll arrive at Alfanzina lighthouse.